SoftwareAG/c8y-docs/content/device-integration/rest-client-examples-bundle/hello-rest-x509.md

 The following configuration is required before calling the device access token API using:

 * KEYSTORE_NAME - The path to your keystore which contains the private key and the chain of certificates, which the device uses to authenticate itself.
-* KEYSTORE_PASSWORD is the password created for keystore to use its private key.
+* KEYSTORE_PASSWORD - The password created for keystore to use its private key.
 * KEYSTORE_FORMAT - Either "JKS" or "PKCS12" depending on the file format.
 The path is provided by KEYSTORE_NAME.
 * TRUSTSTORE_NAME - The path to your truststore which contains the certificate of the server.
 * TRUSTSTORE_PASSWORD - The password to access the truststore.